All Episodes

 Yeah.

-Well, because sometimes for like Christmas and stuff, we had to uh like those there's also a green German book, which when you're lower greats, like fifths and under, you read out of that, where there's like big pair like bigger paragraphs in the back where it's all German and sometimes for like well,
+Well, because sometimes for like Christmas and stuff, we had to like, there's also a green German book, which when you're lower grades, like fifth and under, you read out of that, where there's like big pair, like bigger paragraphs in the back where it's all German.

 Yeah.